paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

 (4) **Recommendations for legislation.—** — For applications recommended under subsection (3), the official designated pursuant to paragraph (2)(A) shall be responsible for preparing a legislative proposal for consideration by the Secretary.

-**(l) 22 So in original.
-There is no subsec. (k).
-Implementation of Auxiliary Ship Component Limitation.—** Subsection (a)(3) applies only with respect to contracts awarded by the Secretary of a military department for new construction of an auxiliary ship after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2020 using funds available for National Defense Sealift Fund programs or Shipbuilding and Conversion, Navy.
+**(k) Implementation of Auxiliary Ship Component Limitation.—** Subsection (a)(3) applies only with respect to contracts awarded by the Secretary of a military department for new construction of an auxiliary ship after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2020 using funds available for National Defense Sealift Fund programs or Shipbuilding and Conversion, Navy.
 For purposes of this subsection, the term “auxiliary ship” does not include an icebreaker or a special mission ship.

+**(l) Periodic Review.—**

+(1) **Recommendation.—** — Not later than November 1, 2024, and every five years thereafter, the Under Secretary of Defense for Acquisition and Sustainment shall review each item described in subsections (a) and (e) of this section and submit to the congressional defense committees, in writing, one of the following recommendations:

+  (A) Recommend continued inclusion of the item under this section.

+  (B) Recommend continued inclusion of the item under this section with modifications.

+  (C) Recommend discontinuing inclusion of the item under this section.

+(2) **Elements.—** — Each review required under paragraph (1) shall include, with respect to the five-year period preceding the date of submission of the written determination related to such a review, the following elements:

+  (A) The criticality of the item reviewed to a military unit’s mission accomplishment or other national security objectives.

+  (B) The extent to which such item is fielded in current programs of record.

+  (C) The number of such items to be procured by current programs of record.

+  (D) The extent to which cost and pricing data for such item has been deemed fair and reasonable.

+(3) **Justification.—** — The written determination required under paragraph (1) shall also include the findings of the applicable review conducted under such paragraph and any key justifications for the recommendation.

 ### Statutory Notes